eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     European Digital Identity Framework, OJ L 210/51, 14.6.2021

 [^3]: All references in the document to the revision of the eIDAS
-    regulation are to be understood as a reference to the Commission’s proposal of 3 June 2021, unless otherwise indicated.
+    regulation are to be understood as a reference to the Commission's proposal of 3 June 2021, unless otherwise indicated.
 Proposal for a REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL amending Regulation (EU) No 910/2014 as regards establishing a framework for